Archive for the ‘The Mindbenders’ Category

 mindbendersoff, The Mindbenders, Fontana, 10CC, Wayne Fontana, Lulu, To Sir With Love, Graham Gouldman

-Before all that, they did get a great, full technicolor spot in the classic TO SIR WITH LOVE FILM, performing ‘It’s Getting Harder All The Time’ and ‘Off And Running’.
-But despite the film’s success, and the character lead, Lulu, achieving her US #1 as a result, it did The Mindbenders literally no good in ressurecting their US presence – almost unbelievably.
-The US 7″, in fact, is a very hard commercial single to find.
-Despite my constant search for it – I only found one a few years back (one side pictured above).
+They landed a two song technicolor spot in the classic TO SIR WITH LOVE film, performing ‘It’s Getting Harder All The Time’ and ‘Off And Running’.
+But despite the movie’s success, and character lead, Lulu, achieving her US #1 as a result, unbelievably it did The Mindbenders zero good in ressurecting their US presence.

 Thursday, August 20th, 2009